 If you have questions about eligibility, our requirements, or applying, we're here to help.
 Contact us at 651.687.0048, then choose the option for earning an ARRT credential..

 If you're an R.T., you can find additional resources by logging into your online account and selecting "Pursue Postprimary" from the Complete Business tab.

-If you're not already an R.T., but you hold a credential in Nuclear Medicine Technology from the Nuclear Medicine Technology Certification Board (NMTCB), and are interesting in pursing a Computed Tomography credential from ARRT, complete and submit an online account access form to get started.
+If you're not already an R.T., but you hold a credential in Nuclear Medicine Technology from the Nuclear Medicine Technology Certification Board (NMTCB), and are interested in pursing a CT credential from ARRT, complete and submit an online account access form to get started.